Galt & Bro.: President Chester A. Arthur

-The 21st President of the United States, Chester A. Arthur had commissioned a pocket watch.
+The 21st president of the United States, Chester A. Arthur, had commissioned a pocket watch.
 The 18 karat gold Waltham Hunter pocket watch was presented to Joseph Haydn Potter in the 1883 for his services during his time as a general in the Union Army during the American Civil War.
 The engraving on the pocket watch read: "Presented by the President of the United States to Joseph Potter Master of the Haytian Bark "Letitia" for Humanity in rescuing the Shipwrecked Crew of the Schooner James Bliss of Belfast Maine At Sea April 16, 1883".

 President William Howard Taft

-The 27th President of the United States, William Howard Taft was presented with a gold Yale keychain in the year 1913 on the occasion of joining the faculty at the Yale Law School after having left the White House in the year prior.
-Taft had taught at Yale from 1913 to 1921 until he was elected as the Chief Justice of the Supreme Court.
+The 27th president of the United States, William Howard Taft, was presented with a gold Yale keychain in the year 1913 on the occasion of joining the faculty at the Yale Law School after having left the White House in the year prior.
+Taft taught at Yale from 1913 to 1921 until he was appointed Chief Justice of the United States Supreme Court by President Warren G. Harding.
 The keychain was made in 14 karat gold with a ring and matching chain, with an engraving of his name on one side and Yale/1912 on the reverse side.
 The ring contained a text engraving that reads University Club Washington DC, 1913 and the gift box contained the mark of Galt & Bro.

 First Lady in Charge: Edith Galt

-After the death James Galt, his son, Matthew Galt remained the sole owner of the business until 1892.
-After his death, Matthew Galt's sons, Walter A. Galt and Norman Galt, inherited the company and renamed it to "Galt & Bro."
+After the death of James Galt, his son Matthew Galt remained the sole owner of the business until 1892.
+After his death, Matthew Galt's sons, Walter A. Galt and Norman Galt, inherited the company and renamed it Galt & Bro.
 While Walter Galt withdrew from his ownership in 1900, Norman Galt continued to lead the business until 1908.
-In his early life, Norman Galt married the future First Lady of America, Miss Edith Bolling, who herself inherited the business in 1908, after her husband's death.
+In his early life, Norman Galt married the future First Lady of the United States, Miss Edith Bolling, who herself inherited the business in 1908, after her husband's death.

-Edith Galt later married the 28th American President, Woodrow Wilson, and became the official First Lady of the United States, juggling her role of serving the nation, while continuing managing the Galt business until 1934.
+Edith Galt later married the 28th American president, Woodrow Wilson, and became the official First Lady of the United States, juggling her role of serving the nation while continuing to manage the Galt business until 1934.
 Edith became one of the most notable and controversial American First Ladies.
 Edith Galt is most known for her administrative involvement after the President's stroke while still in office.
-Some historians give her more credit and call her the first female President of the United States, as her and Wilson were very close, working side by side on many occasions.
+Some historians give her more credit and call her the first female President of the United States, as she and Wilson were very close, working side by side on many occasions.

-In 1916, First Lady Edith Bolling Wilson presented a Galt & Bro's pendant to an Australian composer Percy Grainger.
-While Grainger lived in D.C., he performed for the three American Presidents: Woodrow Wilson, Calvin Coolidge, and Franklin D. Roosevelt.
-Grainger was gifted with this pendant, in recognition of his first performance at the White House for the Wilson family in March 1916.
+In 1916, First Lady Edith Bolling Wilson presented a Galt & Bro. pendant to an Australian composer Percy Grainger.
+While Grainger lived in D.C., he performed for three American presidents: Woodrow Wilson, Calvin Coolidge, and Franklin D. Roosevelt.
+Grainger was gifted with this pendant in recognition of his first performance at the White House for the Wilson family in March 1916.
 This piece is now a part of the Grainger Museum Collection.